iro4sohho/sityou/Extractor.md

 video id

 ### div
-the number of divisions to concurrent download.<br>
+the number of divisions to download concurrently.<br>
 From 1 to 10.<br>
 Default value: 1.<br>